Written by: Caitlin

 There are a number of artefacts believed to have belonged to William Wallace on display inside, including the Wallace Sword, a 5ft4in long sword weighing 3kg.
 There is also a ‘Hall of Heroes’ containing a series of busts of famous Scots, including Robert the Bruce, Robert Burns and many more.

-Glasgow is known for being the cultural hub of Scotland, it is a port city on the River Clyde in Scotland’s western Lowlands.
+Glasgow is known for being the cultural hub of the country and is many peoples first experience of visiting Scotland.
+It is a port city on the River Clyde in Scotland’s western Lowlands.
 It is the busiest city in Scotland with a population of over 620,000.
 Inhabitants of the city are known as Glaswegians and the city is known for it’s often difficult to understand local dialect or ‘patter’.
 Scotland’s largest city is a must-see spot for nightlife, culture and cuisine, while its proximity to Loch Lomond & The Trossachs National Park make it perfect for nature lovers too.

 Glasgow is architecturally diverse- From the city centre which is sprawling with grand Victorian buildings, to the glass and metal edifices in the International Financial Services District, the fashionable west end and the imposing mansions on the south side.
 The River Clyde banks are also covered with futuristic-looking buildings, including the Glasgow Science Centre, the SSE Hydro and the SEC Armadillo.